launchdarkly/api-client-go/docs/FeatureFlagConfig.md

 `func (o *FeatureFlagConfig) HasMigrationSettings() bool`

 HasMigrationSettings returns a boolean if a field has been set.

+### GetMeasuredRolloutStatus

+`func (o *FeatureFlagConfig) GetMeasuredRolloutStatus() string`

+GetMeasuredRolloutStatus returns the MeasuredRolloutStatus field if non-nil, zero value otherwise.

+### GetMeasuredRolloutStatusOk

+`func (o *FeatureFlagConfig) GetMeasuredRolloutStatusOk() (*string, bool)`

+GetMeasuredRolloutStatusOk returns a tuple with the MeasuredRolloutStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetMeasuredRolloutStatus

+`func (o *FeatureFlagConfig) SetMeasuredRolloutStatus(v string)`

+SetMeasuredRolloutStatus sets MeasuredRolloutStatus field to given value.

+### HasMeasuredRolloutStatus

+`func (o *FeatureFlagConfig) HasMeasuredRolloutStatus() bool`

+HasMeasuredRolloutStatus returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)